-The GMCA Scrutiny Committee is requested to:
+The GMCA is requested to:

-- 1. Comment the content of the draft strategy; - 2.
-Endorse the draft Vision Zero Strategy and the commencement of a period of engagement with stakeholders and the public; and - 3.
-Note that a supporting Action Plan will be developed following a period of stakeholder and public engagement on the strategy.
+- 1. Note and comment on the content of the draft strategy. - 2.
+Approve the draft Vision Zero Strategy and the commencement of a period of engagement with stakeholders and the public. - 3.
+Note that a supporting Action Plan will be developed and brought to the GMCA following the period of stakeholder and public engagement on the strategy.